openedx/event-routing-backends/docs/getting_started.rst

         }
     })

-   b.
-A sample configuration for `private.py` is presented below.
+   #.
+A sample backend configuration for `xapi` is presented below.
 Here we are allowing only enrollment, `edx.course.grade.passed.first_time` and `edx.ui.lms.sequence.tab_selected` events to be routed to `xapi` backend using `NameWhitelist`_.

    .. code-block:: python

-    from .common import EVENT_TRACKING_BACKENDS
-    XAPI_EVENTS_ENABLED = True
     EVENT_TRACKING_BACKENDS.update({
         'xapi': {
             'ENGINE': 'eventtracking.backends.async_routing.AsyncRoutingBackend',